ScootKit/CustomDCBot/README.md

 * [Open-Source-Developer-Pool](https://faq.scnx.app/open-source-developer-pool/): We give you a monthly amount for each paying server using your module
-* [Bounties](https://faq.scnx.app/open-source-developer-pool/#bounties): We giv you a small amount of money for merged pull-requests and contributions
+* [Bounties](https://faq.scnx.app/open-source-developer-pool/#bounties): We give you a small amount of money for merged pull-requests and contributions
   We support a lot of payout-methods, learn more [here](https://faq.scnx.app/scnx-referrals-faq/#payout-methods).